 Rooms aside, the Farmhouse Inn’s strength lies in its service.
 There are six concierges and four bellmen for 25 rooms, ensuring guests never want for anything, from the services of a dedicated sommelier who will stock your room with hand-picked wines (service fee of $25 or 10% of total purchase; minimum wine purchase is $150) to the services of a bellman who’ll arrive 60 seconds after you (ahem) call for help because you stupidly left the door ajar and let a moth in and now need help removing it.

-One of the biggest perks, though, is easy access to one of the best restaurant in Sonoma.
+One of the biggest perks, though, is easy access to one of the best restaurants in Sonoma.
 The Restaurant at Farmhouse Inn has held a Michelin star for seven years, thanks to Chef Steve Litke’s ability to fuse local and seasonal California ingredients with French, Italian, and even Mexican cooking techniques to create inventive yet approachable dishes.
-The menu changes frequently but might include Hog Island oysters, duck egg fettuccine with spring asparagus, or the signature “rabbit rabbit rabbit” with apple wood smoked bacon wrapped rabbit loin, roasted rack, and confit of leg, served with yukon potatoes and whole grain mustard cream sauce.
+The menu changes frequently but might include Hog Island oysters, duck egg fettuccine with spring asparagus, or the signature “rabbit rabbit rabbit” with applewood smoked bacon-wrapped rabbit loin, roasted rack, and confit of leg, served with Yukon potatoes and whole grain mustard cream sauce.

 If you go: Room rates range from $495 to $1195.
 Check-in is between 4 pm and 7 pm, with late arrival by arrangement.
 Check-out is 12 pm.
 The inn is not a pet-friendly property and minor children must be accompanied by an adult at all times.
 The Farmhouse restaurant is open for dinner from 5:30 Thursday through Monday (closed Tuesday & Wednesdays).
 There is a $35 corkage fee per 750ml bottle.